pzingg/munsell/artpaints_spider/README.md

-# nupastel_spider
+# artpaints_spider

-Get the color information on Prismacolor Nupastel, Sennelier and Unison soft pastel colors from art-paints.com website.
+Get the color information on Prismacolor Nupastel, Sennelier and Unison soft pastel colors from the http://www.art-paints.com website.

+Munsell information for the colors in each brand will be dumped into jsonline (.jsonl) files.

 Invoke with: